tihado/mistral-hackathon-sep-2025/README.md

 ### `virtual_try_on`

-Virtually try on clothing or furniture using AI image generation with both product and user images.
+Virtually try on clothing, furniture, or other items using AI image generation with both product and user images.

 **Parameters:**

-- `product_id` (string): ID of the product to try on
+- `product_image_data` (string): Product image as URL or base64 encoded data
-- `user_image_data` (string, optional): Base64 encoded user image for try-on
+- `user_image_data` (string, optional): User image as URL or base64 encoded data
-- `try_on_type` (string, optional): Type of try-on: 'clothing' or 'furniture' (default: 'clothing')
+- `category` (string, optional): Type of try-on: 'clothing', 'furniture', or 'other' (default: 'clothing')

 ### `track_price`